Thinking your luck couldn’t get any worse? Well, brace yourself for a humorous journey into the world of Greek mythology, where even the mighty...

 The first known painting of Gainsborough’s daughters is this lovely scene of the girls (about ages three and five) chasing a butterfly.
 Some people have interpreted this painting as an allegory.
 It might refer to the innocence of childhood, or, by contrast, to the dangers of being frivolous.
 It’s hard to be sure.

 A few years later, we see the girls hugging each other and holding a cat.
 Only the girls’ faces are fully realized.
 The rest is sketch-like, so the cat is difficult to see.
 Gainsborough enjoyed painting animals, so that’s probably why we see his girls with so many different creatures.
 Even as adults, he once showed them with a dog.

-Thomas Gainsborough was a popular and influential British painter of the 18th century.
-He is best known for his fashionable portraits of British aristocrats and nobility, like the “Blue Boy” and the Duchess of Devonshire.
-However, his heart was truly in landscape painting.
-He painted lots and lots of beautiful scenes of the British countryside, which were inspiration to several later generations of landscape painters.
+In case you’re not familiar with the birthday boy, Thomas Gainsborough was a popular and influential British painter of the 18th century.
+He is best known for his fashionable portraits of British aristocrats and nobility, like the Blue Boy and the Duchess of Devonshire.
+However, his heart was truly in landscapes.
+He painted many beautiful scenes of the British countryside, which were inspirations to several later generations of landscape painters.
 Today, Gainsborough is appreciated for his contributions to both genres.